jfrogren/portfolio-arkivet/content/post/210321-structuring-the-work-with-study-II.md

 1. **Include nationality as an independent variable** :white_check_mark: <br> Since it according to RL is an aspect mentioned in the literature as being related to willingness to be involved in research.

-2. **Clearer description of how regression follow on uni- & bivariate analyses** <br> Not sufficiently clear for the reader how and why I went from one analysis to the next.
+2. **Clearer description of how regression follow on uni- & bivariate analyses** :white_check_mark: <br> Not sufficiently clear for the reader how and why I went from one analysis to the next.

-3. **Dig more into the health status variable**
+3. **Dig more into the health status variable** :white_check_mark:

   + There seems to be a negative correlation between self-rated health and willingness, but what does that mean?
 Explain.
   + The current manuscript suggests that the result indicates a conflict with previous research, but in that case this is something that needs to be developed further.